rixx/books.rixx.de/data/reviews/mark-twain/the-adventures-of-huckleberry-finn/index.md

 ---

 Huckleberry Finn is a less likely protagonist than Tom Sawyer, and I liked the book much less as a consequence.
-Bleaker, more contrived (the plot, at least), and just a bit more depressing.
+Bleaker, more contrived (the plot, at least), and just more depressing.
 It's probably the better book from a literary perspective, what with the first person vernacular and all that, but that didn't endear it to me either (which may be a translation issue, come to think of it).